 - Companies and creditors/members may reach compromise agreements and apply for the court's sanction under s.
-166 CO. - The court may order a meeting of the creditors/members for approving the proposed scheme of arrangement. - With approval (by voting) by 75% of the creditors/members (in value) and 50% by head count, the scheme becomes binding on all creditors/members.
+673 and 674 CO. - The court may order a meeting of the creditors/members for approving the proposed scheme of arrangement. - With approval (by voting) by 75% of the creditors/members in share value and 50% by head count, the scheme becomes binding on all creditors/members. - The court has discretion with the headcount test for members' schemes if the result of the vote has been unfairly influenced by share splitting (s.
+674(1)(c)(ii) and (d)(ii) CO).
+But the court has no such discretion iro creditors's schemes.